 Students should be sure to indicate Bentley’s FAFSA code is 002124 and the CSS Profile code for graduate students is 3098.
 Be aware that the FAFSA form can take up to two weeks to be processed.

 By virtue of the fact that you are entering a graduate program, you are considered independent by federal standards and are not required to report parent information on the FAFSA; however, you are considered “independent” for federal aid only.
-Your eligibility for federal loans will be based on your income and asset information alone.
-There are two types of Federal Direct Stafford Loans, subsidized and unsubsidized.
-Of the $20,500 you can borrow each year, no more than $8,500 can come from the subsidized program.
+Graduate students are eligible to borrow up to $20,500 through the Federal Direct Unsubsidized Stafford Loan Program per academic year.
+Students may also apply for a Federal Direct Graduate PLUS Loan to help meet additional educational expenses.

 Bentley has a limited amount of institutional need-based grant money to award to graduate students.
 Please consider this when making the decision as to whether or not to provide parental information in the graduate financial aid process.
 Neither federal nor state grants are available to graduate students.
 While Bentley University is committed to assisting needy students at the graduate level, funding is limited.
 As a rule, a lesser percentage of need is covered by grant funding and you can expect your financial aid package to be more heavily weighted towards federal loans (most students qualify for $20,500).